Namma Metro: Phase 2B

 There had been a proposal to build a 33 km high speed rail line from MG Road to Kempegowda International Airport (KIA), at a cost of ₹5,767 crore (US$810 million).
 This was to be executed by an independent SPV, but later it was decided that BMRC would manage this project and a regular metro line with fewer halts would be built instead of a high speed rail, thus travel time between city to airport would be less.
 As early as in February 2012, the Central Government had also requested BMRC to start work on the airport link during Phase 2 itself.

-Following this, during September 2016, suggestions were invited from public to choose any one of nine possible extension routes from existing and proposed metro lines to the airport.
+Following this, in September 2016, suggestions were invited from public to choose any one of nine possible extension routes from existing and proposed metro lines to the airport.
 The proposed extension routes had an average length of 30 km, and cost estimates ranged between ₹4,500 crore and ₹7,000 crore.
 A 25.9 km extension from Nagawara via Kannur and Bagaluru was the shortest, while the 35.4 km extension from Yeshwanthpur via Yelahanka, Kannur and Bagaluru was the longest of the proposed routes.
 BMRC received 1,300 responses from the public.
 A 25.9 km extension of the Kalena Agrahara (previously Gottigere) – Nagawara line via Kannur and Bagaluru to the airport emerged as the most popular choice.

-Since Bangalore International Airport Limited (BIAL) forbade underground construction from the southern side of the airport (due to security as it would have to pass beneath the airport's second runway), the shortest route options (i.e. extending the Pink line from Nagawara directly north) were eliminated.
+Since Bengaluru International Airport Limited (BIAL) forbade underground construction from the southern side of the airport (due to security as it would have to pass beneath the airport's second runway), the shortest route options (i.e. extending the Pink line from Nagawara directly north) were eliminated.
 An alternate route proceeding north till RK Hegde nagar and then turning west to Jakkur was then explored.
 However, even this had an obstacle as a high-pressure petroleum pipeline was passing through the originally proposed route.

 Bangalore Development Minister K. J. George announced on 12 May 2017 that the government had finalized the Nagawara-Ramakrishna Hegde Nagar-Jakkur-Yelahanka route to the airport.
 On 10 January 2019, the State Cabinet approved a change in alignment for the proposed metro line to the airport.
 The new line would begin at Krishnarajapura (K.R.
-Puram) and be aligned along the northern part of ORR (Outer Ring Road), passing Nagawara, Hebbal, and Jakkur before heading towards the airport along Ballari road.
+Pura) and be aligned along the northern part of ORR (Outer Ring Road), passing Nagawara, Hebbal, and Jakkur before heading towards the airport along Ballari road.
 The line would be 39.8 km long, about 8 km longer than the route previously proposed.
 It is estimated to cost ₹10,584 crore (US$1.5 billion) almost twice as much as the previous route's estimate of ₹5,950 crore (US$830 million).